 \subsection{Benchmark Statistics}

-Table \ref{tab:reasoning-trace-analysis} presents a detailed analysis of the reasoning traces across each subset, including the number of samples that reach a correct or incorrect final answer, the proportion of process errors (instances with correct answers but flawed reasoning), the percentage of instances falling in each of the available error categories and descriptive statistics on reasoning trace length.
+Table \ref{tab:reasoning-trace-analysis} presents a detailed analysis of the reasoning traces across each subset, including the number of samples that reach a correct or incorrect final answer, the proportion of process errors (instances with correct answers but flawed reasoning), descriptive statistics on reasoning trace length and the percentage of instances falling in each of the available error categories.

 A key observation is that a non-trivial percentage of responses, averaging to 17.9\% across datasets, arrive at the correct final answer despite containing a reasoning error.
 This pattern is consistent with findings from mathematical reasoning benchmarks \cite{zheng2024processbenchidentifyingprocesserrors}, in which even strong language models are able to reach the correct answer while making mathematical mistakes, and highlights a critical limitation of standard evaluation practices, which often overlook flawed intermediate reasoning when only final answers are assessed.
-As a result, leaderboard metrics may overestimate the true reasoning capability of language models.
-Moreover, we can see a consistent distribution of error types across the four subsets of our benchmark.
+As a result of such oversight, leaderboard metrics may overestimate the true reasoning capability of language models.
+Moreover, we can see a consistent distribution of error categories across the four subsets of our benchmark.
 Specifically, hallucination errors constitute the majority of failures (41.9\%--62.5\%), followed by reasoning errors (27.9\%--35.4\%) and misinterpretation errors (9.6\%--24.1\%).
+In Figure \ref{fig:avg-error-type} we report the error category distribution averaged across the four subsets of our benchmark.
 This suggests that SLMs struggle primarily with factual grounding, frequently generating unverifiable claims or incorrect assumptions, though logical coherence issues also remain prevalent, accounting for roughly one-third of all errors.
 The lower proportion of misinterpretation errors indicates that models generally understand task requirements and question semantics, but fail both in anchoring their reasoning in accurate world knowledge and in maintaining sound logical inference chains.
 Individual statistics for each model are provided in Appendix \ref{app:model-stats}.